-Osmanthus Cake 桂花蛋糕 is a traditional sweet-scented Chinese pastry that originated in the Ming Dynasty (1368-1644).
+Osmanthus Cake 桂花蛋糕 is a traditional mid-autumn festival food which is a sweet-scented Chinese pastry that originated in the Ming Dynasty (1368-1644).
 It is prepared with glutinous rice flour, honey sweet-scented osmanthus, and rock sugar.
 It is described as sweet and slightly translucent with soft and waxy characteristics.

-It is a tradition for the Chinese to prepare these cakes for the Moon Festival.
+It is a tradition for the Chinese to prepare these cakes as moon festival food.
 It is also when the osmanthus flower, native to East Asia, is in full bloom.

 Osmanthus Wine 桂花酒